hanabi/hanabi.github.io/README.md

 If you're in the Hyphen-ated group, then you might want to help edit the website.
 Maybe you want to fix some typos.
 Or maybe you want to add a new example.
 Or maybe you proposed a new convention, and it got voted in, and now you need to add a new section.
 Regardless of what you are doing, you will need to a submit a *pull request*.

 In plain English, a pull request (or a PR for short) is simply a request to merge the changes that you want into the master copy of the website.
 Essentially, you need to make a copy of the website (called a *fork*), make some changes (called a *commit*), and then click a button on the website to create a new PR.
-At that point, I'll be notified that there is a new PR, I can look over the specific changes, and then I can click on the "Approve" or "Deny" buttons, accordingly.
+At that point, I'll be notified that there is a new PR and I can look over the specific changes.
+Then, I can click "Approve" or "Deny" accordingly.
 If I click "Approve", then the changes are integrated and the website is automatically updated.

 Pull requests are how people collaborate together to work on code (and documents) on GitHub.